GRAPHICS

 ART AND DESIGN: GRAPHIC COMMUNICATION (EDUQUAS)

 Graphic Communication encourages students to learn and experience new skills in a creative way.
 They get experiment and work with new styles and mediums.
 They are set a range of design briefs that they work through, developing a range of different products and outcomes.
+Students have the opportunity to experiment with a wide range of mediums, materials and equipment.

 Students are provided with an A3 portfolio folder to keep work in and this will often need to be brought home for students to do homework.
 Students are expected to have their own equipment, pencil, pen, rubber and sharpener.

-We will try and provide as many materials as we can for GCSE students, but for coursework many students want to try different ideas, so it is up to the students to obtain the materials.
+We will try and provide as many materials as we can for GCSE students, but for coursework many students want to try different ideas, so it is up to the students to obtain these materials.

 AIMS